 If you’re reading this, and you have a mental illness issue that’s starting to escalate, you need to reach out.
-My guess is that that 1 in 70 people, [more or less] are qualified to deal with mental illness.
-Ask the Holy Spirit for his help in this.
+Ask the Holy Spirit for His help in this.
 He is the Comforter and the Wonderful Counselor.
 He will direct you, and help you.
 That is what He does.

 “Rainy day people always seem to know when it’s time to call,

 Rainy day people don’t talk, they just listen till they’ve heard it all.

 Rainy day lovers don’t lie when they tell ‘ya they’ve been down like you.

 Rainy day people don’t mind if you’re cryin’ a tear or two.”

 One thought on “Rainy Day People”